 \titlerunning{BLUEPRINT: gas inflow in ultra-low-mass galaxies at $z = 3$} \authorrunning{T. Mukherjee et al.}

 {School of Mathematical and Physical Sciences, Macquarie University, NSW 2109, Australia\\ \and Astrophysics and Space Technologies Research Centre, Macquarie University, Sydney, NSW 2109, Australia \and Center for Astrophysical Sciences, Department of Physics \& Astronomy, Johns Hopkins University, Baltimore, MD 21218, USA \and Centre for Astrophysics and Supercomputing, Swinburne University of Technology, P.O.
-Box 218, Hawthorn, 3122, VIC, Australia \and Dipartimento di Fisica ``G.~Occhialini'', Università degli Studi di Milano-Bicocca, Piazza della Scienza 3, 20126 Milano, Italy \and Centro de Astrobiología (CAB), CSIC-INTA, Ctra. de Ajalvir km 4, Torrejón de Ardoz 28850, Madrid, Spain } \abstract {We report the detection of a clumpy, blue-dominated Lyman-$\alpha$ (\lya) emission at $z = 3.066$ located in the heart of a cosmic web filament in the MUSE eXtremely Deep Field (MXDF), spatially associated with the formation of two compact star-forming regions revealed by deep JWST/NIRCam imaging.
+Box 218, Hawthorn, 3122, VIC, Australia \and Dipartimento di Fisica ``G.~Occhialini'', Università degli Studi di Milano-Bicocca, Piazza della Scienza 3, 20126 Milano, Italy \and Centro de Astrobiología (CAB), CSIC-INTA, Ctra. de Ajalvir km 4, Torrejón de Ardoz 28850, Madrid, Spain } \abstract {We report the detection of a clumpy, blue-dominated Lyman-$\alpha$ (\lya) emission at $z = 3.066$ located in the heart of a cosmic web filament in the MUSE eXtremely Deep Field (MXDF).\ It is spatially associated with the formation of two compact star-forming regions revealed by deep JWST/NIRCam imaging.
 Gas accretion in these regions is indicated by the blue-dominated \lya\ profiles, spectral signatures that are rarely observed.
-Radiative transfer simulation of the \lya\ profile using a clumpy multiphase model suggests a radial inflow of gas clumps with a velocity of $\sim 100$ km/s.
-Embedded in this \lya\ structure, we find that the associated main galaxy dominates the stellar mass budget, while the two compact ultra-low-mass systems ($\log (M_{\star}/M_{\odot})= 6.3 - 6.9$) have formed the bulk of their stellar mass in less than 7 Myr.
-These two components also have high specific star-formation rates, and elevated ionisation parameters, consistent with recent bursty star formation.
-This system provides direct observational evidence that how gas accretion, most likely from cosmic web, can induce starburst in ultra-low-mass galaxies.} \keywords{cosmology: observations--galaxies: evolution--galaxies: high-redshift}
+Radiative transfer simulations of the \lya\ profile using a clumpy multiphase model suggest a radial inflow of gas clumps with a velocity of $\sim 100$ km/s.
+Embedded in this \lya\ structure, the associated main galaxy dominates the stellar mass budget, while the two compact ultra-low-mass systems ($\log (M_{\star}/M_{\odot})= 6.3 - 6.9$) have formed the bulk of their stellar mass in less than 7 Myr.
+These two components also have high specific star-formation rates and elevated ionisation parameters, consistent with recent bursty star formation.
+This system provides compelling observational evidence of how gas accretion, most likely from the cosmic web, can induce starbursts in ultra-low-mass galaxies.} \keywords{cosmology: observations--galaxies: evolution--galaxies: high-redshift}

-\section{INTRODUCTION}
+\section{Introduction}